by Samuel R. Delany

 Reviewed by Galen Strickland

 This is one of the best books I've ever read, but I would have difficulty recommending it to anyone else.
-It has next to no plot, and what little there is can be confusing and convoluted.
+There isn't much of a plot, and what little there is can be confusing and convoluted.
 It features a protagonist who has forgotten his name and many of his recent experiences, and who is quite possibly schizophrenic.
 The setting is a fictional Midwestern American city in the throes of societal breakdown.
 There are many graphically described sex scenes, including hetero-, homo- and bi-sexual, with some of the participants being minors.
 There is also casual talk of rape, and the "N" word is used a lot.
 While Delany is black, which might excuse his use of the term, many times it is uttered by non-black characters.
-Although marketed as science fiction (and nominated for a Nebula), it contains only a couple of elements remotely associated with the genre, and — horror of horrors — it's actually a literary novel.
+Although marketed as science fiction (and nominated for a Nebula), it contains only a couple of elements remotely associated with the genre, and — horror of horrors — Dhalgren is actually a literary novel.
 If all of that hasn't turned you off already, bear with me as I try to explain why I like it.

 First, I like a challenging read.
 The next book I pick up will likely be much lighter in tone, but every once in a while I want to try the tougher ones.
 This was the second reading for me, the first being around thirty-five years ago.
 I won't tell you I understand what Delany was trying to do, although I will venture a few guesses.
 I think if anyone does say they fully understand this novel they are either a liar, a genius, or Delany himself.
 I can recognize some of the mythological archetypes utilized for the characters, several being similar to those used in The Einstein Intersection and other stories.
 I can also see his emulation of other literary styles, primarily of James Joyce.
 However, the most confusing thing might be that there is no definitive answer for what the book is about.
 Much of it reads more as poetry than prose, and as with the best poetry (or the best of any art) it can have multiple meanings for different people, and maybe even different meanings for the same people at different times.